 What Determines Breast Size?

-Genetics play the biggest role in determining the size and shape of your breasts.
+Genetics plays the biggest role in determining the size and shape of your breasts.

 Other Factors Include: